 After scientific, technical and programmatic review and consideration of appropriate factors, the NSF Program Officer recommends to the cognizant Division Director whether the proposal should be declined or recommended for award.
 NSF strives to be able to tell applicants whether their proposals have been declined or recommended for funding within six months.
 Large or particularly complex proposals or proposals from new awardees may require additional review and processing time.
-The time interval begins on the deadline or target date, or receipt date, whichever is later.
-The interval ends when the Division Director acts upon the Program Officer's recommendation.
+The time interval begins on the deadline or recommendation.